brimdata/zed/docs/language/aggregate-functions/README.md

 ### Field Naming

-As just shown, by default the result returned by an aggregate function is placed in a field with the same name as the aggregate function.
+As just shown, by default the result returned is placed in a field with the same name as the aggregate function.
 You may instead use `:=` to specify an explicit name for the generated field.

 #### Example: